Copubah/AWS-LAB/README.md

 # AWS-LAB

-AWS lab project ideas that can help you deepen your knowledge and skills as a Cloud Engineer:
+- Some hands-on AWS projects that can enhance your cloud engineering and DevOps skills

-Tools
--Gitpod
--Git
- # Steps
-1. gp init(if you are using gitpod)
+1. Deploy a Web App on AWS Amplify